Meditation and mindfulness and how it might help you23 February 2022

 There are many different techniques you can try if you’re new to mindfulness and meditation.

-- Try this short mindful breathing exercise video on YouTube from NHS’s Every Mind Matters and learn more about the 5 steps for mental wellbeing.
+- Learn more about the 5 steps for mental wellbeing.

 - Take the time to appreciate nature and notice how this can improve your mood.